renpy/renpy/sphinx/source/atl.rst

 A warper is a function that can change the amount of time an interpolation statement considers to have elapsed.
 The following warpers are defined by default.
-They are defined as functions from t to t', where t and t' are floating point numbers between 0.0 and 1.0.
-(If the statement has 0 duration, than t is 1.0 when it runs.)
+They are defined as functions from t to t', where t and t' are floating point numbers, with t ranging from 0.0 to 1.0 over the given amount of time.
+(If the statement has 0 duration, then t is 1.0 when it runs.) t' should start at 0.0 and end at 1.0, but can be greater or less.

 ``pause``
     Pause, then jump to the new value.
 If t == 1.0, t = 1.0.
 Otherwise, t'